-Our Diagnostic Assessment is designed to enable us to commence our first lesson immediately.
+Our Diagnostic Intake Evaluation is designed to enable us to commence our first lesson immediately.
 It allows us to determine the student’s reading level, orthographic processing ability, knowledge of basic spelling patterns and rules, phonological awareness, alphabet knowledge, and penmanship.

 Although we are trained to deliver these diagnostic probes by an Educational Psychologist, we are not qualified to make a diagnosis of a learning disability.
 However, we can assist you in the decision to pursue further testing by a qualified Educational Psychologist.
 Having an LD diagnosis by a psychologist allows for you to claim our fees on the medical portion of your income tax.